 When a dog chews on a cooked bone, the pressure exerted by their powerful jaw can cause the bone to fracture into sharp shards.
 These sharp pieces can then easily puncture or lacerate the dog’s gums, tongue, or throat as they swallow.
 If the bone reaches the stomach, it can also cause internal injuries.

-See also How to cook a turkey preschool printable
+See also What to cook with perogies

 The risk of splintering is particularly high when it comes to cooked bones like chicken or fish bones.
 These bones are smaller and more fragile compared to larger bones, making them more prone to splintering.
 It is crucial to keep these bones away from dogs to avoid any potential harm.